CharlieDigital/SKPromptGenerator/README.md

 ```

 This allows you to take full control of the execution of the prompt (e.g. add logging, telemetry, etc.).

+> 💡 Note: you should use a global `using` statement for the namespace of your custom base class.

 ## Prompt Execution Settings